Cheryl-Lau/Cheryl-Lau.github.io/research.md

 <img align="right" src="images/urender_20_10.gif" alt="Feedback in GMC" width="330" height="330" style="margin-left: 5px; margin-right: 5px; margin-top: 5px, margin-bottom: 5px; max-width:60%; height:auto;" />

 Star formation is a multi-scale problem.
-Things going on from the galactic scales down to the scales of accretion discs are interconnected.
+Things going on from the galactic scales down to the scales of accretion discs are inter-connected.
 I'm interested in the intermediate scales - the [Giant Molecular Clouds](https://ui.adsabs.harvard.edu/abs/2023ASPC..534....1C/abstract).
 They lie along the galactic spiral arms.
 Turbulent cloud gas collapses under self-gravity to become dense sheets and filaments.
 Then, when the clumps become sufficiently cold, stars and clusters may begin to form.

 The [initial stellar masses](https://iopscience.iop.org/article/10.1086/376392) generally obey a lognormal distribution, but with a distinct power-law tail.
 This tail indicates the rare presence of Massive Stars.
 Despite their small numbers, their feedback dominates the energy budget in our Galaxy.
 Ionizing radiation, stellar winds and Type II supernovae are all examples of it.
 Without feedback, stars would form extremely quickly and die out within a very short time.